camilaleniss/qr-generator/README.md

 ![docker (1).png](QR%20Code%20Generator%20e621196341ab40a79d26f6686320f2ea/docker_(1).png)

-Where you can see there are three containers: One that works as a reverse proxy, the API container and the database.
+Where you can see there are three Docker containers: One that works as a reverse proxy, the API container and the database.

 ## Docker Images